 Click images for blow-up photo and greater detail !

-The Kerr House Museum will open Sundays & Thursdays
+The Kerr House Museum open for self tours

 1:30 to 4:30pm

-NOTE: Our Research Center will not open at this time.
+NOTE: Our Research Center is not open at this time.

 Write us at...Clearfield County Historical Society